Artian-Techs/adonis-breadcrumbs/docs/guide/standalone_file.md

 })
 ```

 In the example above, we have defined two titles for our two routes.
 The `Breadcrumbs.for` method accepts a route name as argument and if the route is not found, an exception will be thrown.
-The second argument is a callback that accepts a `BreadcrumbsTrail` as first argument, the HTTP context as second argument and the remaining arguments are the models if route binding model is used.
+The second argument is a callback that accepts an instance of `BreadcrumbsTrail` as first argument, the HTTP context as second argument, and the remaining arguments are the models if route binding model is used.
 The `trail.push` method adds a new pair of title and URL (it is important, it is not the route pattern but the URL for that route).
 The `trail.parent` method adds a breadcrumb parent to the current breadcrumb item.

 ## Get breadcrumbs